Origin of Kate Valley Landfill

 Because the trucks are large and travel on busy roads with dangerous cargo the drivers need to be highly qualified and closely assessed.
 All drivers undergo testing to make sure they have the right skills and knowledge, abilities, attitudes and personality traits to be responsible and safe drivers.

 Methane capture for electricity generation (x4)

 As rubbish decomposes it produces a gas called methane.
+Methane is an odourless, flammable gas that can be highly explosive.
 At Kate Valley 51 wells constructed or drilled down into the rubbish collect the gas.
 It is then piped to a generation plant that makes electricity.
 Four 1 Mega Watt gas engine generators send 4 Mega Watts of electricity into the national grid.

 Safety is #1

 Safety is the number one priority at the Kate Valley landfill.
 They are very proud to say they are up to 2,000 days (how many years is that?) without any ‘loss time days’.
 That means there have been no staff away for more than one day because of injury or illness that happened at work.